zackjohnson298/PySink/README.md

 the View.

 And that's it!
 You now have a fully functional asynchronous application.
-Since Dependency Injection was implemented in the Controller, you will need to instantiate both the Controller and pass it an existing View.
+Since Dependency Injection was implemented in the Controller, you will need to instantiate the Controller and pass it an existing View.
 Create a new file, import the Controller and View, and start a QApplication: